Phnom Penh: Administration

 Phnom Penh is an autonomous municipality of area 678.46 km2 with a government status equal to that of the provinces.
 The autonomous municipality is subdivided into 14 administrative divisions called khans (sections).
-The district s are subdivided into 105 sangkats (quarters), and further subdivided into 953 phums (villages).
-All khans are under the governance of Phnom Penh.
-Dangkao, Meanchey, Porsenchey, Sen Sok and Russey Keo are considered the outskirts of the city.
+The districts are subdivided into 105 sangkats (quarters), and further subdivided into 953 phums (villages).

-Phnom Penh is governed by the governor who acts as the top executive of the city as well as overseeing the Municipal Military Police, Municipal Police, and Bureau of Urban Affairs.
+Phnom Penh is governed by the governor who acts as the top executive of the city and overseeing the Municipal Military Police, Municipal Police, and Bureau of Urban Affairs.
 Below the governor is the first vice governor and five vice governors.
 The chief of cabinet, who holds the same status as the vice governors, heads the cabinet consisting of eight deputy chiefs of cabinet who in turn are in charge of the 27 administrative departments.
-Every khans also has a chief.
+Every khans has a chief.